Opinion: Do not write off the AstraZeneca vaccine | DW | 16.03.2021

-The authorities are playing it safe with the vaccination freeze.
-But that doesn't mean AstraZeneca's vaccine is unsafe, DW's Fabian Schmidt says.
+The authorities are playing cautiously by freezing AstraZeneca vaccinations.
+But that doesn't mean that the jab is unsafe, DW's Fabian Schmidt writes.

 Yes, two people died from sinus vein thrombosis, and others had to be treated in hospital.
-And yes, it happened in each case after the people concerned had received vaccinations with the Oxford vaccine from Astra-Zeneca.
+And, yes, it happened in both cases after the people had received vaccinations with the Oxford vaccine from Astra-Zeneca.

 But to conclude that the vaccine is dangerous would be entirely premature.
 First, it is unclear whether the thromboses actually had anything to do with the vaccine.
 And secondly, we humans take on much greater risks of thrombosis day after day than we might face as a result of the vaccine.